NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     These four integers define the minimum horizontal and vertical disparity and then the maximum horizontal and vertical disparity.

-max-disp-spread (*integer*) (default = -1)
+max-disp-spread (*double*) (default = -1.0)
     If positive, limit the spread of the disparity to this value (horizontally and vertically, centered at the median value).
-If this is on the order of 100 pixels, a run can already become very slow.
-A small value may, however, result in steepest slopes not processed well.
+If this is on the order of 80-100 pixels, a run can already become very slow and one may need to increase ``--corr-memory-limit-mb`` and ``--corr-timeout``.
+A small value
+    may, however, result in steepest slopes not processed well.
 Do not specify together with ``corr-search-limit``.

 corr-search-limit (*integer integer integer integer*)
     Set these parameters to constrain the search range that